findinpath/testcontainers-kafka-connect/README.md

 missing from the module previously mentioned).
-As a side note, the containers used do not use the default ports exposed by default in the artifacts (e.g. : Apache Zookeeper 2181, Apache Kafka 9092, Confluent Schema Registry 8081), but rather free ports available on the test machine avoiding therefor possible conflicts with already running services on the test machine.
+As a side note, the containers used do not use the default ports exposed by default in the artifacts (e.g. : Apache Zookeeper 2181, Apache Kafka 9092, Confluent Schema Registry 8081, Apache Kafka Connect 8083), but rather free ports available on the test machine avoiding therefor possible conflicts with already running services on the test machine.